 Founder & Clinical Director

 Dr Allison Hopkins is the Founder and Clinical Director of Channel Islands Rehab.
-Dr Allison has been in the Human Services field for more than 24 years.
+Dr Allison has been in the Behavioral Health field for more than 30 years.
 She received her undergraduate degree in Psychology from Southern Methodist University, a Master’s degree in Counseling Psychology from Amber University and her Doctoral degree in Human Services from Capella University.

 Dr Hopkins is originally from Dallas, Texas and loves the Dallas Cowboys.
 She enjoys cooking, reading, exercise and spending time with family and friends.